vertec-io/Fanuc_RMI_API/readme.md

-### README for Fanuc_RMI_API

 # Fanuc_RMI_API

-Fanuc_RMI_API is a Rust-based library and example implementations designed to facilitate communication and control of FANUC robots via Remote Method Invocation (RMI).
-This project provides a robust API to interface with FANUC robot controllers, enabling seamless integration and operational control for industrial applications.
+Fanuc_RMI_API is a Rust-based library and example implementations designed to facilitate communication and control of FANUC robots via Remote Method Interface (RMI).
+This project is in early development and may change dramatically over time, but we hope to stabalize as we build.

 ---